Due to Covid-19 precautions, we are postponing this event until Fall 2020.

 Working together toward the common good: Prioritizing civic engagement in scholarship and practice

 The Edward Ginsberg Center, in partnership with University of Michigan Museum of Art, warmly invite you and your colleagues to join us for breakfast and discussion.

-The Ginsberg Center’s Dewey Series recognizes the enduring legacy of philosopher and educational reformer John Dewey, who taught at U of M in the 1890’s, and later, went on to found the New School for Social Research.
-Chief among Dewey’s enduring ideas were that thought is the means through which we come to understand and connect with the world around us, and, that universal education is the key to teaching people how to abandon their habits and think creatively via learning through doing.
+The Ginsberg Center’s Dewey Series recognizes the enduring legacy of philosopher and educational reformer John Dewey, who taught at U of M in the 1890’s and, later, went on to found the New School for Social Research.
+Chief among Dewey’s enduring ideas were that thought is the means through which we come to understand and connect with the world around us, and that universal education is the key to teaching people how to abandon their habits and think creatively via learning through doing.

-2018 Dewey Lecture
+2020 Dewey Lecture

 525 S State Street, Ann Arbor, 48109